The symptoms of addiction are often both physical and psychological. Additionally, any kind of trauma affects your mind and body on a cellular level.

 Somatic Experiencing Theory was developed after one doctor observed that animals of prey recover by expelling energy that builds up during taxing events.
 Humans, on the other hand, tend to block the feelings that arise from stress, and they can get stuck in a cycle of trauma without fully processing it.

 The autonomic nervous system, or ANS, is at the heart of this theory.
-The ANS is involved in delivering a fight-or-flight response when you’re threatened.
+The ANS brings about a fight-or-flight response when you perceive a threat.
 This process should regulate itself, coming back into equilibrium when the stressful event has passed.
 However, if the ANS becomes impaired, which can happen when you repress trauma, the body relives the distress repeatedly.

 Somatic therapy reconditions the ANS and helps you self-regulate when you have intense emotions.